miguelseguramx/parrot-test/README.md

 yarn install
 ```

-Create and configure the enviroment variables inside a *.env* file using *.env.example* as a guide,
+Create and configure the enviroment variables inside a *.env* file using *.env.example* as a guide

 Finally run the project using: